hanxiang527/hanxiang527.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Han Xiang, from Qingdao, Shandong Province.
-I am currently a senior student in Ocean University of China, and I will be attending Huazhong University of Science and Technology next year for graduate studies.
+I am currently a senior student in Ocean University of China, and I will be attending Huazhong University of Science and Technology in 2025 Autumn for graduate studies.

 I am interested in Computer Vision.
 Besides, I am also interested in music, especially for symphonies.
 I have learned to play the violin for more than 10 years.